ethereum/portal-website/pages/resources/execution-clients.md

 - A full copy of the block bodies and receipts
 - A full and up-to-date copy of the state

-Additionally, it imposes the following additional *implicite* requirements.
+Additionally, it imposes the following additional *implicit* requirements.

 - A full index mapping block numbers to their canonical block hash
 - A state database that is suitable for serving the SNAP sync protocol